kcghost/busyrc/NixOS.md

 bbwrap
 ------

-Included with the minirc installation is a wrapper for custom configured busybox, available as 'bbwrap' in PATH.
+Included with the busyrc installation is a wrapper for custom configured busybox, available as 'bbwrap' in PATH.
 You can test an init envrionment with:
 ```
 env -i bbwrap ash